Jonesboro Miracle League

 Freestanding Play events add fun and excitement to new and existing playgrounds!
 Revitalize your current playground or create a playground design that’s completely unique using Freestanding Play components for kids ages 2 to 5 and 5 to 12.

 All of our various furnishings including shade products, picnic tables, benches, trash receptacles and more are designed to coordinate with your playground and surrounding environment.
 The right pieces will create a clean, safe and welcoming spot for the whole community.

-Landscape Structures' SkyWays® division based in Dallas, Texas, is dedicated to shade products.
+Landscape Structures' SkyWays® division based in Dallas, Texas, is dedicated to shade structures.

 Choose from two types of shade products that provide cool and reliable shade for any play, rest and activity: SkyWays offer the largest break from the sun, and CoolToppers® connect to our PlayBooster® playstructures.
 Designed to block up to 97 percent of UV rays and keep playground temperatures up to 30 degrees cooler on the hottest of days.